quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part51_8.3_Game_Loop_A.md

 - North America and Japan use 30 or 60 FPS.
 - Europe uses 50 FPS, as it matches the refresh rate of PAL/SECAM color television signals.

-The time that elapses between frames is known as the frametime, time delta, or \(\Delta t\).
-In a game running at exactly 30 FPS, the frame time would be \(1 / 30\) seconds or approximately 33.3 milliseconds (ms).
+The time that elapses between frames is known as the frametime, time delta, or $\Delta t $.
+In a game running at exactly 30 FPS, the frame time would be $1 / 30$ seconds or approximately 33.3 milliseconds (ms).

 :p What is the frame rate and how is it measured in games?
 ??x